 The line earned praise from longtime Republican strategist Christopher Nicholas of Eagle Consulting.
 “McCormick was effective in telling voters that Bob Casey today is not the Bob Casey they first elected in 2006,” he told DVJournal.

 McCormick criticized Casey’s votes for “wild spending bills” pushed by the White House.
-Economists have blamed the Inflation Reduction Act, the infrastructure law, and the American Rescue Plan for supercharging federal spending.
+Economists have blamed the Inflation Reduction Act, the infrastructure law, and the American Rescue Plan for supercharging demand and driving up prices.
 The national debt hit a record $35 trillion over the summer.

 Casey repeatedly portrayed McCormick as a rich businessman who didn’t care about Americans.